 1. The customer is the most important person in your business

 The main retail principle to master is: the customer is king.
-They should be the centre of your business, and everything you do must revolve around customer needs.
-Knowing them, and focusing on them in everything you do, will help you grow your business and your team.
+They should be at the centre of your business, and everything you do must revolve around customer needs.
+Knowing your customers, and focusing on them in everything you do, will help you grow your business.

 2. Retail is detail

 So, you need to address and improve your understanding of your customer.
-To do this, every retailer must focus on the detail, and get things right the majority of the time.
-Mistakes are OK, but you must learn from them and don't repeat sloppy errors.
+To do this, every retailer must focus on the detail and get things right the majority of the time.
+Mistakes happen, but you must learn from them and don't repeat sloppy errors.
 Customers will allow you some mistakes, but too many will turn them away.

 3. Understand the four Ps

 This is a very old principle but it still has validity.
 The four Ps - Product, Price, Place, Promotion - are the basic foundations of a successful retail business.

 You need products that your customers want to buy, and a product range that will satisfy your customers' needs and desires.
 The products must also deliver a profit for you to have a successful business.

 Price must be consistent across your range and meet all requirements for your business.
 You need to price your product range at the correct level for the customers to be able to buy your products, and for them to gain value from them.
 This could mean pricing high or low - this very much depends upon your customer offering.

 You need to provide the right place for your customers to purchase your product, be that a physical store, an ecommerce website - or a combination of the two.